TianrongChen/TianrongChen.github.io/_pages/about.md

 My research interests are Generative Model, Stochastic Optimal Control, and Large-Scale Optimization.

-I am dedicating in improving deep learning models by leveraging celebrated dynamical system theory.
+I am dedicating in improving deep learning models by leveraging celebrated Stochastic Optimal Control (SOC) theory.
 I am also interested in sloving intracable large-scale problem by utilizing the magic power of deep learning.
 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.